List of Green Lanterns: Tai Pham

-Appearing in the young adult graphic novel Green Lantern: Legacy (2020), Tai Pham is the thirteen-year-old grandson of Green Lantern Kim Tran who was selected by her power ring to become its successor.
+Appearing in the young adult graphic novels Green Lantern: Legacy (2020) and Green Lantern: Alliance (2022), Tai Pham is the thirteen-year-old grandson of Green Lantern Kim Tran who was selected by her power ring to become its successor.
 John Stewart, a frequent ally to Tran, became a mentor to Pham.

 Kim Tran

 Appearing in the young adult graphic novel Green Lantern: Legacy (2020), Kim Tran became a Green Lantern of Earth around the time of the Vietnam War and was a frequent ally to John Stewart.
-Her power ring chose her thirteen-year-old grandson Tai Pham as its successor.
+Her power ring chose her thirteen-year-old grandson Tai Pham as its successor upon her death.

 Ardakian Trawl

-Appearing only in the animated film Green Lantern: Emerald Knights during the introduction sequence, she is a female Green Lantern who dies after being assaulted by Krona's shadow demons.
+Appearing only in Green Lantern: Emerald Knights during the introduction sequence, she is a female Green Lantern who dies after being assaulted by Krona's shadow demons.
 She is remembered by Ganthet as a brave and gallant Green Lantern.

 Teen Lanterns

 Frankie, Kelly, Jaclyn, and Samosa

 Although not "official" members of the Green Lantern Corps, four teenagers — Frankie (male), Kelly (female), Jaclyn (female), and Samosa (male) — are given simplified Green Lantern rings by John Stewart after their homes are abducted to Oa by the Mad Guardian in Green Lantern (vol. 3) (1992) and Mosaic (1992–1993)..

 Able to create simple objects, translate languages, synthesize atmosphere, and empower flight, these rings enabled the youngsters to explore Oa in the hopes that their youthful ways of looking at the Mosaic (and the other beings trapped there) would help ease relations between the Earthlings and other races.

 Having a moderate degree of success, the four helped where they could until the Mosaic was torn apart when dozens of space fleets appeared over Oa, each planet determined to bring their people home.

 Presumably the four are back on Earth readjusting to a "normal" life.
 At this time, it is unknown how the destruction of the Central Power Battery and subsequent reconstruction by Ion/Kyle Rayner affected the teenagers' rings.
 It is possible they still exist and can be recharged if given access to a Lantern.